Chris is a freelance writer in the self-help and personal development niche. His interests also vary from anime to zodiac signs.

 It's easy to say that "Don't be like the kid in the story".
 But still, we fall into the trap of waiting for something to arrive instead of actively pursuing what matters to us.

 Waiting is killing time.
-PEOPLE WHO WAIT DON'T ARRIVE TO WHERE THEY WANT TO BE.
-That's why there are people who die without ever discovering what they're passionate about.
+People who wait don't arrive where they want to be.
+That's why most people die without ever discovering what they're passionate about.

 Now that we've busted the myths, here are more practical ways in your quest to follow your passion: